APMMDEVS/AuroraCore/docs/guide/faq.md

         // Your existing logic
         existing_logger->log(message);

-        // Also log to AMMF3-Core for system monitoring LoggerAPI::info(message);
+        // Also log to AuroraCore for system monitoring LoggerAPI::info(message);
     }
 };